 Medway has a rich heritage and increasing population, bidding for 2025 City of Culture will put Medway on the map and winning will bring major social and economic benefits to the area.

-We aim to invite people from around the country to visit and engage our whole population to participate in the culture and heritage of Medway.
+We aim to engage our whole population and invite people from around the country to visit and take part in a programme rooted in our culture and heritage.